Patent 5139684 Blood electrification, filed Nov 16 1990, granted Aug 18 1992

 A Badyisk

-Proceedings of the Society for Experimental Biology & Medicine, vol 1, 1979,
+Proceedings of the Society for Experimental Biology & Medicine, vol 1,

-pp 204-209: Inactivation of Herpes Simplex Virus with Methylene Blue, Light
+1979, pp 204-209: Inactivation of Herpes Simplex Virus with Methylene Blue,

-and Electricity - Mitchell R Swartz
+Light and Electricity - Mitchell R Swartz

 About Patent Validity

-Patent 5139684 on blood electrification describes two systems for passing an
+Patent 5139684 on blood electrification describes two systems for passing

-electrical current through blood.
-It
+current through blood.

-Einstein College of Medicine in New York City.
-Even so, the concern is still
+performed at Albert Einstein College of Medicine in New York City.
+Even so,

 A customer of ours has a friend who has the experience to resolve this concern.